openvinotoolkit/openvino/src/tests/functional/plugin/conformance/test_runner/README.md

 The suite validates an OpenVINO operation plugin implementation, using simple single operation graphs (Conformance IR) taken from models.
 The plugin inference output is compared with the reference.

  The suite contains:
-* `ReadIR_compareWithRefs` set allows reading IRs from folders recursively, infer them and compare plugin results with the reference.
+* `ReadIR_compareWithRefs` set allows reading IRs from folders recursively, inferring them, and comparing plugin results with the reference.
 * `OpImplCheckTest` set checks an operation plugin implementation status, using a simple synthetic single operation graph (`Implemented`/`Not implemented`).
 The suite checks only `compile_model` without  comparison with the reference.

 A result of the `conformanceTests` run is the `report_opset.xml` file.
 It shows tests statistic, like pass rate, passed, crashed, skipped, failed tests, and plugin implementation per operation for devices.